-Taxi camera equipment, capable of recording both audio and video, maybe installed in a licensed vehicle.
-The system must meet or exceed the council's specification for taxi camera systems and must be operational at all times that the vehicle is being used as a licensed vehicle (i.e. for the carriage of fare paying passengers).
+Taxi camera equipment, capable of recording both audio and video, must be installed.
+The system must meet or exceed the council's specification for taxi camera systems, found at appendix N of the Taxi policy and must be operational at all times that the vehicle is being used as a licensed vehicle (i.e. for the carriage of fare paying passengers).
 The system does not need to be operational during other times (for example when being used for domestic purposes).

 Video recording must be active at all times.
 Audio recording must be active whenever an unaccompanied child (i.e. under 18) or vulnerable adult is being carried in the vehicle.
 In addition, audio recording must be activated by the driver at any time where the driver and customer are involved in a dispute or the driver feels threatened by the behaviour of a passenger.

-In addition, the following provisions apply to the taxi camera system:- i It must be of a make, type and design previously approved by the Council;
+In addition, the following provisions apply to the taxi camera system:-

-- ii it must not be changed in any way from its original design, be free of damage and maintained in working condition; - iii The vehicle must carry appropriate signs, approved by the Council, informing the public that camera surveillance is active in the vehicle. - iv The recording system and memory card (or other image memory recording system) must be securely stored within the vehicle and away from public access. - v Installation and maintenance must be in accordance with manufacturer's specifications and recommendations. - vi The images contained in the recording device can only be downloaded by an Authorised Officer of the Council or Police Officer.
+- i It must be of a make, type and design previously approved by the Council; - ii it must not be changed in any way from its original design, be free of damage and maintained in working condition; - iii The vehicle must carry appropriate signs, approved by the Council, informing the public that camera surveillance is active in the vehicle. - iv The recording system and memory card (or other image memory recording system) must be securely stored within the vehicle and away from public access. - v Installation and maintenance must be in accordance with manufacturer's specifications and recommendations. - vi To be operational video recording must be active at all times and audio recording must be available to use, by pressing a button, by the passenger(s) and driver.

+Vii The images contained in the recording device can only be downloaded by an Authorized Officer of the Council or Police Officer.